-- 6.16 All bidders will be notified of the Committee decision and will be told whether their bid was successful in full, successful in part (funding a lower amount than requested), considered premature (e.g., where further work to show deliverability is needed), or unsuccessful.
+- 5.17 All bidders will be notified of the Committee decision and will be told whether their bid was successful in full, successful in part (funding a lower amount than requested), considered premature (e.g., where further work to show deliverability is needed), or unsuccessful.
 Groups whose bids are successful will be notified of the amount allocated to their project.
-Notifications will be sent out following the formal funding decisions by the Licensing and Planning Policy Committee and where relevant Strategy and Resources. - 6.17 Bidders should note the timetable for bidding, and decisions on the bids, and should consider whether this causes any difficulties for the delivery timescales of their projects.
+Notifications will be sent out following the formal funding decisions once the approval of bids have been ratified by the Strategy and Resources Committee. - 5.18 Bidders should note the timetable for bidding, and decisions on the bids, and should consider whether this causes any difficulties for the delivery timescales of their projects.
 The Council will not provide an indication of likely success, much less an actual decision on the funding in advance of the formal Committee decision.
-If the timetable set does not suit delivery timescales, groups are asked to refrain from making a CIL bid. - 6.18 For the avoidance of doubt, in approving CIL Neighbourhood Portion bids, the Council is supporting the project financially only and is not committing to providing or supporting the delivery of the project.
+If the timetable set does not suit delivery timescales, groups are asked to refrain from making a CIL bid. - 5.19 For the avoidance of doubt, in approving CIL Neighbourhood Portion bids, the Council is supporting the project financially only and is not committing to providing or supporting the delivery of the project.
 Bidders take on the responsibility of delivering the project.
-This includes bids by Epsom and Ewell Borough Councillors. - 6.19 Following allocation of the funds, project leads are required to give 3 monthly update reports on their projects to the CIL Team.
+This includes bids by Epsom and Ewell Borough Councillors. - 5.20 Following allocation of the funds, project leads are required to give 3 monthly update reports on their projects to the CIL Team.
 The Council expects projects with agreed CIL funding to be delivered within one year of funding being agreed, with extensions possible in advance agreement with the Council.
 This is to allow for unexpected slippages in project delivery.
-If the project is not completed within five years, the Council will return the promised funds back to the CIL fund for reallocation. - 6.20 No funds will be released to groups in advance of the project being delivered; rather they will be released upon completion of the project.
+If the project is not completed within three years, the Council will return the promised funds back to the Neighbourhood CIL fund for reallocation. - 5.21 No funds will be released to groups in advance of the project being delivered; rather they will be released upon completion of the project.
 If this does not suit the delivery model of the project or the organisation, a bid to the CIL fund should not be made.
 In exceptional circumstances, the Council may agree to partial release of the funds at partial completion.
-However, this must be discussed and agreed with the Council in advance. - 6.21 Upon completion of the project, the group must invoice the Council for the release of the funds.
+However, this must be discussed and agreed with the Council in advance. - 5.22 Upon completion of the project, the group must invoice the Council for the release of the funds.
 The invoice should include the organisation's VAT registration number (if applicable).
-Payments will be net of VAT where the organisation receiving funds is VAT registered. - 6.22 Invoices from contractors to make a CIL payment directly will not be accepted. - 6.23 Along with the invoice, the Council will expect supporting information for the claim, which may include photos, timesheets, contractor's invoices, or other evidence. - 6.24 Officers may wish to view the completed works. - 6.25 In order to receive payment, the Group or Organisation must be set up as a supplier for Epsom and Ewell Borough Council on the Council's finance system.
-The full requirements to be set up as a supplier can be found here Finance Supplier application. - 6.26 In the case of local groups who do not have their own bank account the Council is able to accept supplier requests from a third-party organisation nominated in writing by the group.
+Payments will be net of VAT where the organisation receiving funds is VAT registered. - 5.23 Invoices from contractors to make a CIL payment directly will not be accepted. - 5.24 Along with the invoice, the Council will expect supporting information for the claim, which may include photos, timesheets, contractor's invoices, or other evidence. - 5.25 Officers may wish to view the completed works. - 5.26 In order to receive payment, the Group or Organisation must be set up as a supplier for Epsom and Ewell Borough Council on the Council's finance system.
+The full requirements to be set up as a supplier can be found here Finance Supplier application.

+5.27 In the case of local groups who do not have their own bank account the Council is able to accept supplier requests from a third-party organisation nominated in writing by the group.